Colorful illustration of AI vocabulary and language concepts

 Diffusion Model

-A diffusion model is the type of AI behind most image and video generators.
-It starts with a canvas of random pixel noise — like TV static — and gradually transforms it, step by step, into a coherent image that matches your prompt.
-Midjourney, DALL-E, and Stable Diffusion are all diffusion models.
+A diffusion model is the type of AI behind many image and video generators.
+It starts with a canvas of random pixel noise, like TV static, and gradually transforms it, step by step, into a coherent image that matches your prompt.
+DALL-E and Stable Diffusion are diffusion models.

 Text-to-Image